sevenview/votd/README.md

 VotD (Verse of the Day) is a simple API wrapper that generates a Verse of the day with the Bible translation of your choice.
-Votd uses a small plugin system that allows users to include their own API system in a separate module within the Votd library.
+Votd uses a small plugin system that allows users to include their own API system in a separate module within the VotD library.

 More can be found on the {file:CONTRIBUTING.md Contributing} page regarding plugins.